bobfoster/peggen/README.md

 What Comes Out The Other End
 ============================

-You generate a parser from your grammar; you feed it some of your language input as a String or byte array.
-What do you get out?
+Generate a parser from your grammar; feed it language input as a String or byte array.

-You get an array of org.genantics.peggen.Node or null.
+You get back an array of org.genantics.peggen.Node or null.
 If null, there is a separate method to fetch a List of error messages.
 The array contains a tree, your Abstract Syntax Tree (AST).
 The first element in the array is the head of the tree.